Is Italy a Country?

 Afterward, a shepherd named Faustolo found the twins and adopted them.

-When they became adults, they learned about their royal ancestors and felt the right to found a new city to comply with their divine ancestry.
+When they became adults, they learned about their royal ancestors and felt the right to find a new city to comply with their divine ancestry.

 Romulus and Remus founded a city in the lands where they were born.
 It was also a way to honor the wolf who saved their life.